ScottBickish/fs-journal/quizzes/week02.md

 **10.** When it comes to functions or methods, what is the difference between a `parameter` and an `argument`?
 <!-- enter you answer in the space below -->
 ```
+parameter is a placeholder for data like a variable or raw data. and an argument can be passed through the parmeters with the data and into the function
 ```
 **11.** What is the difference between a `primitive` value and a `reference` value?
 <!-- enter you answer in the space below -->